Idiom: that ship has sailed

 Grammar note: Notice that the present perfect is used in this idiom "that ship has sailed" and not the simple past "that ship sailed."

 Let's analyze the example sentence in the picture: "I finally realize my ex-girlfriend was my true love but unfortunately that ship has sailed."

-The sentence "That ship sailed" is grammatically correct.
-However, the sentence "That ship has sailed" emphasizes the impact that is felt today.
+The sentence "That ship sailed" is also grammatically correct.
+It describes an event that happened in the past.
+However, the sentence "That ship has sailed" emphasizes the impact of a past event that is felt today.

 More idioms will be added in the future so check back frequently or sign-up for my free newsletter to learn about new updates to my website.